How Can We Not Know What Causes Endometriosis?

 This line of thinking is driving a growing body of evidence that endometriosis could be, more than anything else, a disease of the immune system.

-When we spoke, Dr Vashisht confirmed a fear I have been harbouring for much of 2020.
-If endometriosis is an as yet unconfirmed auto-immune disorder, does this mean its sufferers are immune-compromised and therefore at a higher risk of severe COVID-19 complications?
+When we spoke, Dr. Vashisht confirmed a fear I have been harboring for much of 2020.
+If endometriosis is an as yet unconfirmed autoimmune disorder, does this mean its sufferers are immune-compromised and therefore at a higher risk of severe COVID-19 complications?

+It strikes me that living through a global pandemic highlights the injustice of how little we know about endometriosis — one in 10 women could be high-risk COVID patients and not even know it.
+That is to say nothing of the patients who have endometriosis but are not yet diagnosed.

+"The theory about those patients who are at higher risk of COVID-19 complications is that they have an autoimmune problem that leads them to mount an overactive immune response to the virus," Dr. Vashisht said.

 Advertisement

-Note: Editor's note: This article was amended to include additional treatment options for endometriosis.